ampleforth/cross-chain-ample/README.md

 ### XC-Ampleforth

-Cross-Chain Ampleforth, A clone version of the Ampleforth token, policy and the orchestrator with some functional modifications deployed on the 'other' chain.
+Cross-Chain Ampleforth, A clone version of the AMPL token, policy and the rebaseRelayer with some functional modifications deployed on the 'other' chain.
 They are triggered by the chain-bridge when a cross-chain event occurs.

-* `XCAmpleforth.sol`: Cross-Chain Ampleforth ERC20 token is functionally identical to the Ampleforth ERC20, additionally has the ability to `mint` and `burn`.
+* `XCAmple.sol`: Cross-Chain Ample ERC20 token is functionally identical to the AMPL token on Ethereum, but additionally has the ability to `mint` and `burn`.
 On rebase it takes in the new `totalSupply` from the master chain via the bridge and updates the scalar variable (`gonsPerFragment`).

-* `XCAmpleforthPolicy.sol`: Cross-Chain Ampleforth Policy contract, acts as a controller contract with deals with white-listing bridges and propagating `mint`, `burn` and `rebase` calls to the xc-ampl token.
+* `XCAmpleController.sol`: A controller contract with deals with white-listing bridges and propagating `mint`, `burn` and `rebase` calls to the xc-ampl token.

-* `XCOrchestrator.sol`: Identical to the Ampleforth Orchestrator.

 ## Ampleforth-Chainbridge Architecture